 Maybe.
 Maybe not.
 I knew I wasn’t a 70 hour per week girl, which is why the philosophy of my current employer was so attractive to me when I was interviewing.
 Just recognize which side of the spectrum you fall in and factor that into your decision.

-Many companies don’t include these in the initial offer, but bonuses are a great factor to use when negotiating.
+Many companies don’t include these in the initial offer, but bonuses are a great factor to use when negotiating or comparing job offers.
 Here are some of the most popular:

 Signing Bonus: One-time bonus offered to entice you to join the company

 Performance Bonus: Based on meeting personal performance or company goals.
 Can be negotiated for one year or multiple years.

 Certification Bonus: For successfully passing a specific certification required by the company (i.e. CFP, CPA, bar exam, etc.)

 If a company is actively pursuing you and the salary is coming in lower than your other offers, don’t be afraid to ask if they could offer a bonus incentive.
 Just make sure to have at least a general idea of what you would like in case you need to pitch it to them.
 If you’re a great candidate, they may agree to throw one into the compensation package in order to entice you to their firm.

 As a 20- or even 30-something, you want to be in a position where you can grow within the company or at least learn valuable skills that will allow you to grow your career elsewhere.

 One of the best unforeseen aspects of my job has been working for my current boss, who is seriously an all-star at developing talent.
 I can’t tell you how much my knowledge and skill set has grown because of that individual, and it’s one of those intangibles that you can’t put a price on.